 Abstract:

-Objective During ship turning maneuvers, the loads on the propulsion shafting induced by the propeller have a direct influence on its service life and the vessel's operational safety.
-Given the complexity of actual marine environments, it is imperative to enhance the computational accuracy of the shafting's dynamic response.
+Objective During ship slewing maneuvers, propeller-induced loads acting on the propulsion shafting directly affect its service life and the vessel's operational safety.
+Owing to the complexity of loads during actual ship navigation, it is imperative to enhance the computational accuracy of the dynamic response of the shafting system.

-Method This research utilizes a combined methodology of an improved 4-DOF discrete MMG model and Computational Fluid Dynamics (CFD) to investigate the response characteristics of the propulsion shafting during turns.
+Method In this study, a coupled approach combining an improved 4-DOF discrete MMG model with computational fluid dynamics (CFD) is employed to investigate the response characteristics of the propulsion shafting during slewing maneuvers.

-Results The simulation results indicate that the turning radius decreases as the rudder angle increases.
-Moreover, distinct variations in the lateral and axial thrust of the propeller occur with changes in both rudder angle and rotational speed.
-Under the combined action of propeller hydrodynamic forces and centrifugal forces during turning, the load on the shafting system exhibits an asymmetric distribution.
+Results The simulation results indicate that the slewing radius decreases as the rudder angle increases.
+Moreover, the lateral and axial thrust generated by the propeller exhibits pronounced variations with changes in both rudder angle and rotational speed.
+Under the combined effects of propeller hydrodynamic forces and slewing centrifugal forces, the loads acting on the shafting system exhibit an asymmetric distribution.

-Conclusion The outcomes of this study can serve as a valuable reference for the design optimization and maneupling control improvement of large-scale ship propulsion shafting systems.
+Conclusion The findings of this study provide a valuable reference for the design optimization of large-scale ship propulsion shafting systems and for improving ship maneuvering control performance.